CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

-# UCF101-Model
+# Naturalistic-Driving-Action-Recognition-MQP

-## Repository for Testing and Experimenting on Action Recognition/Video Classification Models for the UCF101 Dataset
+## Repository for Developing Video Classification/Action Recognition Models for the AI City Track Challenge #3 (2023)

 Done as part of my MQP for WPI (Summer 2023)